mesosphere/dcos-docs-site/pages/1.12/deploying-services/marathon-on-marathon/advanced/index.md

 For the following steps, we are assuming that you have already:

-1. Pushed the enterprise image of Marathon to your private registry [(Instructions)](/1.12/deploying-services/private-docker-registry#tarball-instructions), under the name `${MARATHON_IMAGE}:${MARATHON_TAG}`.
+1. Pushed the Marathon enterprise image to your private registry [(Instructions)](/1.12/deploying-services/private-docker-registry#tarball-instructions), under the name `${MARATHON_IMAGE}:${MARATHON_TAG}`.
 1. Stored your private Docker credentials in the secrets store [(Instructions)](/1.12/deploying-services/private-docker-registry/#referencing-private-docker-registry-credentials-in-the-secrets-store-enterprise), under the name `${DOCKER_REGISTRY_SECRET}`.

     **Warning:** The name of the secret should either be in the root path (ex. `/some-secret-name`) or prefixed with the name of your app (ex. `/${MARATHON_INSTANCE_NAME}/some-secret-name`).
 Failing to do so, will make root Marathon unable to read the secret value and will fail to launch your custom Marathon-on-Marathon instance.

 # Step 2: Reserve Resources (Optional) {.tabs}
+Skip this step if you do not wish to set aside resources explicitly for your new Marathon instance.

 In this step, we are going to define a [Mesos Role](https://mesos.apache.org/documentation/latest/roles/) for our new Marathon instance, and reserve some dedicated resources for it.
-This step is optional, but it is recommended if you want your new Marathon instance to have a minimum resource guarantee for its tasks.

 **Important:** If you choose not to reserve resources, you should use `MESOS_ROLE="*"` in any further occurrence of this variable.